Ahuriri Suburb: Discover the Vibrant Coastal Neighborhood of Napier

 You’d witness:

-- Nearly all buildings in Napier and Hastings were leveled, with a death toll of 256, affecting many families.
+1. Nearly all buildings in Napier and nearby Hastings were destroyed, with a tragic loss of 256 lives, deeply affecting local families.

-- The Ahuriri Lagoon was uplifted by over 2.7 meters, altering the coastline and creating new land for development.
+2. The Ahuriri Lagoon was uplifted by over 2.7 meters, dramatically altering the coastline and creating new land for future development.

 Modern Redevelopment Trends